-Inmates may have one personal visit per scheduled visiting day.
+Inmates may have one (1) personal visit per scheduled visiting day.
 All visits are conducted over video.
-Only 2 people may visit a person in custody at a time; children count as visitors.
+Only two (2) people may visit a person in custody at a time; children count as visitors.
 Visits are limited to 20 minutes each and may be cancelled by the jail at any time.

-- no shorts or dresses above mid-thigh length
+- no shorts or dresses above mid-thigh length, and

 - appropriate undergarments are mandatory

-All ingoing and outgoing snail mail is limited to postcards no larger than 4.25 x 6 inches.
+All incoming and outgoing snail mail at the Reno Jail is limited to postcards no larger than 4.25 x 6 inches.
 Legal correspondence may be sent in envelopes.
 Inmates may receive magazines or books only if they are soft cover and are sent directly from the publisher or bookstore.